I’m just going to say it. If you aren’t willing to learn how to write a pitch, you aren’t going to last long as a freelance writer.

 Make no mistake – this isn’t just some regurgitated bullshit.

-This is a step-by-step guide based on the strategies I used to make $800 from cold emailing the very first month I did it!
+This is a step-by-step guide based on the strategies I used to make over $800 from cold emailing the very first month I did it!

 Don’t miss out – click here to get the free guide! 🙂